dickinson-comp232-fall22/dickinson-comp232-fall22.github.io/exams.md

 `noncode-answers` directory in GitHub.
 Non-code answers may include handwritten solutions that have been scanned or photographed.

+<font color="green">The number of points allocated to a question
+indicates approximately how many minutes it would take a well-prepared student to complete that question.
+Example: a 5-point question should take about five minutes to answer, assuming you have already mastered all relevant concepts.</font>

 Students with academic accommodations receive extra time in the normal way.
 For example, if the stated time to submit the exam is 24 hours, a student who normally receives time-and-a-half for tests will